How To Install Apache web server on Debian 11

 sudo systemctl stop apache2

-You can start it again with:
+You can start it again with the command below:

 sudo systemctl start apache2